google/gsocguides/pages/student/06-writing_a_proposal.md

 **Before the application period closes you must submit a Final PDF Proposal** - this must be done for your proposal to be considered for the GSoC program.
 If you only submit a draft and fail to submit the Final PDF Proposal the organizations will not be able to see your proposal and therefore will not be able to accept you - it is an automatic reject from the system.

-Follow the instructions on the GSoC site and the process is quite straighforward.
+Follow the instructions on the GSoC site and the process is quite straightforward.

 ## Outside the Project List